 The big day came.
 Seven hours of labor and my precious boy arrived.

 Life for Chandler did not prove easy from the beginning.
-At six weeks old, the first of many surgeries would begin.
+At six weeks old, the first of many surgeries took place.
 Shortly after returning home from the hospital, he stopped breathing.
 More surgeries followed.
 The hospital became our second home.

 To date, Chandler has had twenty-one surgeries.
 They’ve taken bone from both hips, cartilage from his ribs, and pieced together his mouth and nose in all kinds of painful and difficult ways.